This company combines impressive quality with a generous valuation: AutoNation Inc. (AN) - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Oct 12 when LAMPERT EDWARD S sold 31,925 shares for $105.29 per share.
 The transaction valued at 3,361,490 led to the insider holds 6,159,357 shares of the business.

 LAMPERT EDWARD S sold 48,213 shares of AN for $5,041,879 on Oct 11.
 The 10% Owner now owns 6,191,282 shares after completing the transaction at $104.58 per share.
 On Oct 10, another insider, LAMPERT EDWARD S, who serves as the 10% Owner of the company, sold 175,000 shares for $102.36 each.
 As a result, the insider received 17,912,318 and left with 6,239,495 shares of the company.